danielefavi/md-bookify/README.md

 ## MCP Server (AI Agent Integration)

-md-bookify includes a built-in [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) server, allowing AI agents like Claude Code, Claude Desktop, or any MCP-compatible client to convert Markdown to PDF or EPUB directly as a tool.
+md-bookify includes a built-in [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) server that gives AI agents — Claude Code, Claude Desktop, Cursor, Windsurf, or any MCP-compatible LLM client — the ability to convert Markdown to PDF or EPUB as a tool.
+Use it to add document generation capabilities to your AI coding assistant or agentic workflow.

 ### Setup